ash0080/gun.doc.cn/Modules.md

 A LevelDB adapter that works with the levelDB module ecosystem.

 ### [gun-schema](https://github.com/gundb/gun-schema)
-Schema validation module for node and the browser.<br />
+Schema validation module for node and the browser.
 ~ By [RangerMauve](https://github.com/RangerMauve)

 ### [labelmaker](https://github.com/PsychoLlama/labelmaker)